CCICB/iPASS/README.md

 # iPASS generation and calculation
 A script to calculate an individual tumours IPASS is provided in the IPASS/ folder.
 It takes as input a matrix of gene TPM values and will output a score.
 A score >=0.83 is indicative of a T-cell infiltrated tumour and <0.83 an immune cold tumour.
 One needs to only clone this folder to run IPASS on your samples.
 The script that utilises the random forest algorithm that identified the iPASS signature is also available under the IPASS/ folder.

-# Scripts
-All other scripts supplied are to generate the figures in the manuscript and are in the figures/ folder.

 # Software used
 We are so grateful to all these open source software developers for developing and maintaining these critical software.